Privacy Virtual Cards

 4. Request a Privacy Virtual Card

-With the basic plan, you can request 12 virtual cards a month, plus:
+With the basic plan, which is free for domestic transactions, you can request cards 12 new Single-Use or Merchant-Locked cards a month, plus:

 • Pause and close the cards